isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2156.md

 ---
-title: Water Treatment System for Water Recirculation or Discharge
+title: Solar Panels System and Energy Storage System
 permalink: /productivity-solutions-grant/solutionrepo/solution2156
 ---

 ### Description

-A system for wastewater treatment to improve the water quality before the water is reused or discharged.
+A system that stores and converts solar energy into electrical energy for farm usage to improve resource efficiency and sustainability.

 ### Details of Solution